Otto Lipfert and his work

 Taxidermy

-A taxidermist ‘prepares and preserves the skins of animals, stuffing and mounting them in lifelike form’,* as these specimens demonstrate.
+A taxidermist ‘prepares and preserves the skins of animals, stuffing and mounting them in lifelike form’.

 Lipfert did not limit himself to taxidermy.
 He ‘identified, catalogued, recorded, sketched and photographed, cleaned, preserved, mounted and displayed’ the specimens he collected.